The-Scripters-Guild/ForgeWiki/scripting/nodes/ai/get-squad-definition-from-ai-spawner.md

 Returns a squad definition from the *AI Spawner*, which contains unit and spawning data based off of the spawner's *Object Properties*.
 Optionally apply *Squad Overrides* before returning.

+## Node Type
+Nodes fall into two basic categories: Data and Execution.
+This node supplies Data for an Execution node.

 ## Inputs
 | Input            | Type             | Required | Description												    |
 |------------------|------------------|----------|--------------------------------------------------------------|